OpenMS/pyopenms-docs/docs/source/glossary.rst

     LC
         An analytical technique used to separate molecules of interest.

-    mass spectrometry
-    MS
-        Mass spectrometry is an analytical technique used to identify and quantify molecules of interest.

     FASTA
         A text-based format for representing nucleotide or amino acid sequences.